 He first traveled to Africa because of his love for adventure and, it seems, his passion for Steam Engines that would never leave him.
 Thanks to his vision, Elsa, an African 2 foot gauge engine still rests in a shed somewhere back in the England in which she was made.
 If she could think she would be longing for him to fire the boiler up one more time.
 Number plates, photographs, and other paraphernalia, not to mention his published books on the subject, all no doubt reminded him of his time working on the railways of former Rhodesia.

-But over the years, he came to accept me, even though of course I wasn’t good enough for his beloved daughter (note to young men: no man ever is at first to any father of a prospective bride!)
+But over the years, he came to accept me.
 It has been a privilege in some small way to step into the shoes he would normally fill at times, like picking up his daughter from the airport when she came to visit him while he was so ill.
 In typical fashion he would express concern for me that I shouldn’t drive anyone around just after I returned from a foreign trip.

 It is a mark of a true Christian that even in his dying illness he was more concerned for others than himself.
 When, during a particularly difficult phase of his illness, and at one of the many points till now we thought we might be about to loose him, he opened his eyes and said “You are a good man, Adrian” you have no idea what it meant to me.

 I am grateful to God for this man.
 A man who cared for many.
 A man who never sought position or influence beyond what God had called him to.
 A man willing to serve in relative obscurity, but being of immense value to those around him.
 A man who loved Jesus.
-A man who gave my wife a childhood that shaped her into the wonderful woman she is today.
 A man who lived well, and a man who died well.

 So as I said at the beginning, we grieve, but not in the same way as those who have no hope.